zhaoxu98/zhaoxu/_pages/about.md

 # 🔥 News

-- *2023.02*: I joined [Prof. Huan Liu's][N2] group as a research assistant and started research on cross-city trajectory mining under the supervision of [Dr. Kaize Ding][N3] and Dr. Zhen Tan.
-Thank you for offering me the opportunity!
+- *2023.05*: 🎉 I joined the USAIL Lab of AI thrust as a research assistant at The Hong Kong University of Science and Technology (Guangzhou Campus).
+My supervisor is Prof. Hao Liu, and our group works perfectly harmoniously.
 - *2022.12*: 🎉🎉 I recovered from severe [*Spinal Disc Herniation*][N1] thanks to rehabilitation training and swimming!
 - *2021.07*: I passed the third round of interviews and received the algorithm intern offer from the Machine Learning Platform of KuaiShou Technology. <img src='./images/Kuaishou_logo.png' style='width: 6em;'>
 - *2021.01*: I joined [Alibaba DAMO Academy][I1] <img src='./images/Damo.svg' style='width: 4em;'> as a research intern!